zdimension/graphrust/README.md

 ## Viewer

-The viewer uses [egui](https://github.com/emilk/egui) for the UI, [simsearch](https://github.com/andylokandy/simsearch-rs) for the search, and a handwritten OpenGL renderer using [glow](https://github.com/grovesNL/glow/).
+The viewer uses [egui](https://github.com/emilk/egui) for the UI, [zearch](https://github.com/irevoire/zearch) for the search (which was specially crafted for this use case!), and a handwritten OpenGL renderer using [glow](https://github.com/grovesNL/glow/).